-- 1. Demonstrate our commitment to institutional integrity by investing in our campus, students and employees. - Professional development of faculty and staff - · Faculty/staff satisfaction and morale - Condition of infrastructure - 2.
-Uphold our reputation for high quality and contribute to the value of the community by promoting excellence in our programs, services and activities. - External perceptions/satisfaction with LCC - · Student/graduate satisfaction with instruction - · Cultural enrichment of students and community
+- 1. Demonstrate our commitment to institutional integrity by investing in our campus, students and employees. - Employee satisfaction and morale - Condition of infrastructure - 2.
+Uphold our reputation for high quality and contribute to the value of the community by promoting excellence in our programs, services and activities. - · External perceptions/satisfaction with LCC - Student satisfaction with instruction - Cultural enrichment of students and community